noahpresler/semesterly/docs/setup.rst

 Additional Tips
 ~~~~~~~~~~~~~~~
 You will often have to run commands within the Docker containers.
 For
-example, the next section requires you to run ``python manage.py ingest jhu
+example, the next section requires you to run something similiar to ``python
---term Fall --years 2021`` in the semesterly container.
-To access containers,
+manage.py ingest jhu --term Fall --years 2021`` in the semesterly container.
+To
-open the Docker explorer on the left pane.
-There should be three containers
+access containers, open the Docker explorer on the left pane.
+There should be
-named jhuopensource/semesterly, semesterly, and postgres:12.1.
-Right clicking
+three containers named jhuopensource/semesterly, semesterly, and postgres:12.1.
-any of these should give you the option ``Attach Shell``, which will open a
+Right clicking any of these should give you the option ``Attach Shell``, which
-terminal into the corresponding terminal.
+will open a terminal into the corresponding container.

 You may also need to run Postgres commands beyond what running queries are
 capable of.
 In this case, open a terminal in the postgres container and run
 ``psql -U postgres``.
 You should now be in the postgres shell.

 If you ever need to hard reset Docker, use the command ``docker system prune
 -a``.
+You can then follow up with ``docker-compose build`` and ``docker-compose
+up``.

 In order to log in on your local running version of Semester.ly, you will need
 access to auth keys.
 Please ask one of the current developers for access to